 Are you interested in opening a Cash ISA account?
-Using a Cash ISA calculator such as the one below can give you a good idea of the growth rate that you could achieve.
+Using a Cash ISA interest calculator such as the one below can give you a good idea of how compounding can work for you and show the growth rate that you could achieve.

 Cash ISAs are still a popular way of saving even in these times of record low-interest rates.
 At the time of writing (November 2019), I have taken a look a the best deals on offer on the Money.co.uk 10 Ten Cash ISAs page.

 The highest interest rate comes in at 1.7%, and the lowest 1.15% – both subject to terms and conditions.

 With the current ISA allowance sitting at £20,000 per tax year, would it be advisable to put some of your hard-earned cash to work in a Cash ISA?
 That’s not for me to say and everyone’s circumstances and reasons for saving are different.